timstott/honeydash/README.md

 ## Features

-- Brings projects faults in one page
+- Multiple projects faults in one page
 - Supports filtering by tag
 - Project specific configuration